MotherDuck-Open-Source/dbt-tutorial/5_incremental-models.md

 ## Example of incremental materialization

-In the previous example, we pulled a list of files from S3 and returned it as a list.
+In previous examples, we pulled a list of files from S3 and returned it as a list.
 Using this same method, we can pass that list to a `read_csv()` function and ingest all of those files.
 We can then use that in CTE (or sub-query) to filter our data set for incremental loading.

 ```sql
 SET VARIABLE my_list =